 All academically eligible NCAA Division I players (sophomore, junior or senior) who are members of the WBCA NCAA Division I Coaches' All-America Team are candidates for The Wade Trophy.
-Freshmen are not eligible for The Wade Trophy.
+Since its inception, freshmen are not eligible for The Wade Trophy.

 Criteria (in order of priority)

 1. NCAA Division I basketball player (sophomore, junior or senior) who is a member of the NCAA Division I WBCA Coaches' All-America Team.